 Our long rectangular building has been extensively renovated and now comprises one regulation size, two double classrooms, a multi-purpose room, a library and an administration block, all with air conditioning.
 A new multi-purpose building set up with HD TV, kitchen and meeting area was constructed under the Building Education Revolution Stimulus Package funded by the Federal Government, completed in 2011.

-At present the school provides a comprehensive curriculum in: English, Mathematics, Health and Physical Education, Science, Technology, Humanities, Languages Other Than English (LOTE) – Japanese and The Arts.
+At present the school provides a comprehensive curriculum in: English, Mathematics, Health and Physical Education, Science, Technology, Humanities, Languages Other Than English (LOTE) – Indonesian and The Arts.

 To actively support these curriculum areas, the following enrichment programs are provided: Life Education, Swimming, Camps and Excursions Program, Interschool Sport, Cross Country Skiing, School Representative Council, Cultural Visits, Parent Education Programs and Sporting Schools.